Goulash: Gulyás

 In Hungarian cuisine, traditional gulyás, pörkölt, and paprikás are dishes which evolved from the food of the cattle herders of the Hungarian plains.

 In present-day Hungary, gulyás is known as a soup.
 It is also called gulyásleves, which translates to gulyás soup, although gulyás is understood commonly as a soup without specifying.
 While it may have more solid parts than broth and some versions may be called by English speakers a stew, the Hungarian language makes a strict distinction between stews and gulyás.
 The dish called gulyás is quite conservative with very little variations through the country.
 The basic ingredients include beef, onions, paprika, caraway seeds, potatoes, carrots and fresh noodles added directly to the soup (csipetke).
-Altered versions got their own name, like babgulyás which has beans or hamisgulyás which is meatless.
-Bográcsgulyás means a gulyás prepared traditionally in a kettle, called bogrács, outdoors, over open fire.
+Altered versions have their own name, like babgulyás which has beans or hamisgulyás ("fake goulash") which is meatless.
+Bográcsgulyás means a gulyás prepared traditionally in a kettle or cauldron, called bogrács, outdoors, over open fire.
 It can be prepared anywhere because it needs only the bogrács, an iron tripod, a chain and a campfire.
 Every type of gulyás is a strictly one-pot dish and considered a main course, even if it is a more soupy version.

 Except for paprikás, Hungarian stews do not rely on flour or roux for thickening.
 Original Hungarian recipes rarely use tomatoes and only in small quantities, the deep red colors come all from the authentic Hungarian paprika spice.